SamGit83/bookshelf-scanner-ios/docs/planning/MVP_Plan_and_User_Journey.md

 3. Update navigation flow between tabs
 4. Implement book status system (To Read/Reading/Read)
 5. Update Reading tab to show active books only
+6. Update signup page to display tier options (free and pro) and allow users to select a tier during signup.
+This involves UI updates to the signup flow and backend integration for tier selection.
 ```

 ### **Week 2: Feature Integration**